cometaj2/hcli_problem_details/README.rst

 Usage
 -----

 Import and raise exceptions in your Python application as needed.
-Each exception generates an RFC 9457 compliant problem detail representation.
+Each exception generates an RFC 9457-compliant problem detail representation.

 .. code-block:: python